 The court will consider various factors regarding spousal support to determine if it’s appropriate.
 However, the fact you started dating during the divorce process is not typically a factor that the court will consider.

 The court’s primary focus will be on the financial needs of each spouse and their ability to provide that support.
+However, if you decide to move in with a new partner, that dating before the divorce final scenario may influence how the court evaluates the need and appropriateness of alimony.
 Although, it’s worth noting that if you decide to move in with a new partner, the court may consider that when evaluating the appropriateness and amount of alimony.

 Child Custody and Co-Parenting May Be More Difficult